Want the scare of your life? BOOKING NOW for the Heritage Haunted House. Don't wait! (We turned away over 100 people last year!)

-VIPs from the Help Fill A Dream Foundation meet Victoria the T.rex.
+VIPs from the Help Fill A Dream Foundation meet the T.rex.

 Tyrannosaurus rex - skull cast

-One of our guests posing with the first cast of the skull of Victoria, a famous T.rex.
+One of our guests posing with the cast of the skull of a T.rex.
 The skull was 3D printed from original scans taken by the world expert in digitizing dinosaur bones.

 Tyrannosaurus rex - femur, tibia